NibbleClassic/NBXLeather-Wallet-Linux-edition/README.md

 1. Download latest AppImage bundle here: https://github.com/Sudosups/NBX-GUI
 2. Make it executable, either via GUI file manager or command line, e.g. `chmod +x NBXleather-<version>-linux.AppImage`
 3. Run ./Nibbled by locating the app in your NBX directory and double clicking, then Run the NBXleather file by double clicking the app
-4. Daemon or public node address needs setting as 127.0.0.1 and Daemon/node port set as 17122
+4. To use own blockchain the Daemon or public node address needs setting as 127.0.0.1 and Daemon/node port set as 17122 To use a public node visit the main website to see a list of available nodes https://www.nibble-nibble.com/mining

 See: https://docs.appimage.org/user-guide/run-appimages.html